-In GENESIS, EM biasing force is treated as a kind of "Restraints" (see Restraints section).
+In GENESIS, the EM biasing force is treated as a "restraint" (see Restraints section).
 The force constant of the biasing potential is given in the [RESTRAINTS] section in a similar manner as the other restraint potentials, where "functionN = EM" is specified for the restraint type (see below).
 The unit of the force constant is kcal/mol.
-In the cryo-EM flexible fitting, the users add the [EXPERIMENTS] section in the control file, and specify the following keywords.
+In the cryo-EM flexible fitting, the users add the [EXPERIMENTS] section in the control file, and specify the keywords listed below.
 Note that the [FITTING] section (see Fitting section) is not related to the cryo-EM flexible fitting.

-The flexible fitting can be combined with various methods such as the replica-exchange umbrella-sampling scheme (REUSfit) [94], all-atom Go-model (MDfit) [95], and GB/SA implicit solvent model.
-The method is parallelized with the hybrid MPI+OpenMP scheme in both ATDYN and SPDYN, and also accelerated with GPGPU calculation in SPDYN [96].
+The flexible fitting can be combined with various methods such as the replica-exchange umbrellasampling scheme (REUSfit) [114], all-atom Go-model (MDfit) [115], and GB/SA implicit solvent model.
+The method is parallelized with the hybrid MPI+OpenMP scheme in both ATDYN and SP-DYN, and also accelerated with GPGPU calculation in SPDYN [116].